ac2ofx/ac2ofx/web.md

 * URL: [https://app.ac2ofx.com/login](https://app.ac2ofx.com/login).
 Username/password: ac2ofx/ac2ofx
 * Offline version: if you prefer an offline/standalone version, see [this note](README.md).

+## Problems?
+If you have any problems with accessing or using the site, please send me an email at ac2ofx@gmail.com.

 ## Login
 * Username/password: ac2ofx/ac2ofx
 * Though it is a common username/password, each login will have its own session and data will be kept separatedly.